 |At-Home Aligners||Between $1,145 and $2,300|

-The four most common types of braces include:
+The five most common types of braces include:

-Traditional metal braces consist of small brackets and fixed wires to the front of your teeth.
-They gently apply pressure to each tooth, pulling them into the correct position.
+Traditional metal braces consist of small brackets and fixed wires to the front of teeth.
+This orthodontic treatment gently applies pressure to each tooth, pulling them into the correct position.
 The brackets are metal and sometimes feature colored or clear elastic rubber bands.

 Traditional braces cost between $3,000 and $7,000.

-Clear braces, also called ceramic braces, are the same as metal braces except for the design.
-These braces consist of tooth-colored brackets, which blend in with your natural teeth, making them less noticeable.
+Clear braces, also called ceramic braces, are the same as metal braces except for their design.
+These braces consist of tooth-colored brackets.
+They blend in with your natural teeth, making them less noticeable.
 The rubber bands and elastics are also see-through or white.